Blue Cave (Modra Špilja), island of Biševo

 The Blue cave is famous for its magical shades of blue.
-In the morning the light reflects through the water from the white bottom of the cave, creating captivating aquamarine light with grotto looking spectacular and silvery.
+In the morning, the light reflects through the water from the white bottom of the cave, creating captivating aquamarine light with the grotto looking spectacular and silvery.
 The only cave that shares this amazing phenomenon with the Blue Cave on the Mediterranean is the Blue Grotto, the island of Capri’s (Italy) biggest tourist attraction.
-So if you are planning a vacation in Dalmatia, don’t miss the chance to visit this enchanting place and to admire its beauty.
+So if you are planning a vacation in Dalmatia, don’t miss the chance to visit this enchanting place and admire its beauty.
 As the island has 26 caves, cave lovers will for sure enjoy the visit.
-Other then the Blue Cave, we recommend a visit to the Monk Seal Cave and the Green cave (Zelena špilja), which is bigger and it shines a different light. 🙂
+Other than the Blue Cave, we recommend a visit to the Monk Seal Cave and the Green cave (Zelena špilja), which is bigger and it shines a different light. 🙂

 The tours for visiting the cave are organized from the nearby islands of Hvar and Vis, but you can also take organized full-day boat trips to Hvar or Vis, including the tour to the Blue Cave from Split, Bol, Makarska and from other famous nearby destinations.
 The ideal moment for visiting the cave is in the morning, from 09:00 to noon.
 Swimming is not allowed in the cave.
 The tour costs around 100 euros per person, depending on where it starts.
 The tickets for the cave cost 10-15 euros, depending on the season.